rust-lang/rfcs/text/3692-feature-unification.md

 [`unify-target-host`](https://docs.rs/cargo-hakari/latest/cargo_hakari/config/index.html#unify-target-host):
 - [`none`](https://docs.rs/hakari/0.17.4/hakari/enum.UnifyTargetHost.html#variant.None): Perform no unification across the target and host feature sets.
   - The same as `resolver = "2"`
-- [`unify-if-both`](https://docs.rs/hakari/0.17.4/hakari/enum.UnifyTargetHost.html#variant.UnifyIfBoth): Perform unification across target and host feature sets, but only if a dependency is built on both the target and the host.
+- [`unify-if-both`](https://docs.rs/hakari/0.17.4/hakari/enum.UnifyTargetHost.html#variant.UnifyIfBoth): Perform unification across target and host feature sets, but only if a dependency is built on both the platform-target and the host.
-- [`replicate-target-on-host`](https://docs.rs/hakari/0.17.4/hakari/enum.UnifyTargetHost.html#variant.ReplicateTargetOnHost): Perform unification across target and host feature sets, and also replicate all target-only lines to the host.
+- [`replicate-target-on-host`](https://docs.rs/hakari/0.17.4/hakari/enum.UnifyTargetHost.html#variant.ReplicateTargetOnHost): Perform unification across platform-target and host feature sets, and also replicate all target-only lines to the host.
 - [`auto`](https://docs.rs/hakari/0.17.4/hakari/enum.UnifyTargetHost.html#variant.Auto) (default): select `replicate-target-on-host` if a workspace member may be built for the host (used as a proc-macro or build-dependency)

 `unify-target-host` might be somewhat related to [`-Ztarget-applies-to-host`](https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#target-applies-to-host)